gabrielm407/CI_CD_Pipeline/README.md

 ## CI/CD Pipeline

 The pipeline is defined in `.github/workflows/deployment.yml` and runs build and test jobs on push and pull request events.
-There is another pipeline called `.github/workflows/pull-request.yml` and this a pipeline whenever a pull request is created that runs checks on the authenticity and reliability of the code changes.
+There is another pipeline called `.github/workflows/codeql.yml` and this a pipeline that checks the code at a certain time each week and checks if there are vulnerabilities.

 ## License